alexpages/apa_job_search_engine/README.md

 ****
 **Future Enhancements**
-* Enhance the business logic for NlpService, specifically the scoreWords method, by adding replacements for newline characters (count, hasNext, then replace).
+* Improve the business logic (NlpService, specifically the scoreWords method, by adding replacements for newline characters (count, hasNext, then replace)).
-* Include support for other web browsers (Firefox, Safari, etc
+* Include support for other web browsers (Firefox, Safari, etc.)